Acid-Base Reaction

 Examples of Acid-Base Reaction

-Most acid-base reactions take place between strong acids and bases, and hence, complete neutralization occurs.
+Most acid-base reactions occur between strong acids and bases, resulting in complete neutralization.
 Below are some examples, along with the formula of the compounds [1-4].

 H2SO4 (aq.) + 2 KOH (aq.) → K2SO4 (aq.) + 2 H2O (l)